What amenities are included in the residence halls and rooms?

 Per FERPA (The Buckley Amendment), a student’s information is privileged only to those he/she has authorized.
 Thus, depending on the student’s FERPA document a parent, guardian, etc. may or may not be able to have any knowledge of the student’s records.
 If a student has authorized his/her parent or guardian to have access to his/her records, the authorized person(s) may contact the appropriate office/person.

-In addition for daily transportation, the Frankfort Transit offers free services to KSU students who present a current KSU ID card.
+The Frankfort Transit offers free services to KSU students who present a current KSU ID card.

 What is the process for making a claim through the university’s third party personal property insurance?